 Limitation on treaty benefits for certain deductible payments.
 The bill would prevent foreign multinational corporations incorporated in tax haven countries from avoiding tax on income earned in the United States by routing their income through structures in which a United States subsidiary of the foreign multinational corporation makes a deductible payment to a country with which the United States has a tax treaty before ultimately sending these earnings to the tax haven country.
 This provision is identical to a provision that passed the House of Representatives in November of last year as part of H.R.
 3962 by a vote of 220 to 215, and is modified from a previous version approved by the House of Representatives as part of H.R.
 2419 (110th Congress) by a vote of 231 to 191 (with 19 House Republicans joining 212 House Democrats in support) to ensure that foreign multinational corporations incorporated in treaty partner countries will not be affected by this provision.
-This provision is estimated to raise \$7.735 billion over 10 years.

 Clarification of gain recognized in certain spin-off transactions (e.g., "Reverse Morris Trust" transactions).
 Under current law, taxes are generally imposed on parent corporations where they extract value in excess of basis from their subsidiaries prior to engaging in a tax-free spin-off transaction.
-Therefore, if a subsidiary corporation distributes cash or other property to its parent in excess of the parent's basis in the subsidiary or if a subsidiary corporation assumes parent debt in excess of the parent's basis in the subsidiary corporation distributes its own debt securities to a parent corporation prior to a spin off transaction even where the value of these securities would exceed the parent corporation's basis in its subsidiary.
+Therefore, if a subsidiary corporation distributes cash or other property to its parent in excess of the parent's basis in the subsidiary or if a subsidiary corporation assumes parent debt in excess of the parent's basis in the subsidiary, the parent corporation will recognize gain.
+However, taxes are not assessed if a subsidiary corporation distributes its own debt securities to a parent corporation prior to a spin off transaction even where the value of these securities would exceed the parent corporation's basis in its subsidiary.
 The bill would treat distributions of debt securities in a tax-free spin-off transaction in the same manner as distributions of cash or other property.
-This provision is estimated to raise \$260 million over 10 years.

 Repeal of 80/20 rules.
 Under current law, dividends and interest paid by a domestic corporation are generally considered U.S.-source income to the recipient and are generally subject to gross basis withholding if paid to a foreign person.
 If at least eighty percent (80%) of a corporation's gross income during a three-year period is foreign source income and is attributable to the active conduct of a foreign trade or business (a so-called "80/20 company"), dividends and interest paid by the corporation will generally not be subject to the gross basis withholding rules.
 Furthermore, interest received from an 80/20 company can increase the amount of foreign tax credits that may be claimed by U.S. multinational corporations.
 The Treasury Department has become aware that some companies have abused the 80/20 company rules.
 As a result, the President's 2011 Budget proposes to repeal these rules.
-The bill would adopt the President's

-Budget proposal to repeal the 80/20 company rules.
+The bill would adopt the President's Budget proposal to repeal the 80/20 company rules.
 The bill would also repeal the 80/20 rules for interest paid by resident alien individuals.
-This provision is estimated to raise \$950 million over 10 years.